-The first option – sufficient for most use cases we’ve covered in this guide – involves selecting the right template and tweaking it to match your stores brand or tone of voice.
+The first option – sufficient for most use cases we’ve covered in this guide – involves selecting the right template and tweaking it to match your stores brand or tone.

 But I want to show you how easy it is to create a chatbot from scratch too.
 Let’s go through the process step-by-step.

 Step 1.
 Defining the Goal for a Chatbot

 Before you begin building a chatbot, decide what you want it to do.
 Some example tasks include:

 - Greeting new visitors to offer help or point them to specific products, discounts, etc.